 Voltage feed-forward can be achieved by driving R{CS} from line input VIN.
-The peak of RAMP/CS is proportional to VIN and output will have much faster line transient response.
-When the UCC28251 is used for the primary-side control, RAMP parameters are critical for the optimal pre-biased start up performance.
-Refer to the 'Voltage Mode Control and Input Voltage Feed-Forward' section of the Functional Description section for a detailed design procedure of choosing R{CS} .
+The peak of RAMP/CS is proportional to VIN and output has have much faster line transient response.
+When the UCC28250 is used for the primary-side control, RAMP parameters are critical for the optimal prebiased start-up performance.
+Refer to the RAMP: Voltage Mode Control With Feed-Forward Operation for a detailed design procedure of choosing R{CS}.

-If the line input cannot be easily accessed due to limited board area or other limitation, a RAMP signal with fixed peak voltage can be implemented by simply driving R{CS} from 3.3 V VREF (Figure 29).
+If the line input cannot be easily accessed due to limited board area or other limitation, a RAMP signal with fixed peak voltage can be implemented by simply driving R{CS} from 3.3-V VREF (Figure 29).

-8.3.7.2 CS: Current Mode Control
+7.3.7.2 CS: Current Mode Control

 For current mode control, the RAMP/CS pin is driven by a signal representative of the transformer primary-side current.
-The current signal has to have compatible input range of the COMP pin.
+The current signal must have compatible input range of the COMP pin.
 As shown in Figure 30, the COMP pin voltage is used as the reference for peak current.
 The primary-side signals OUTA and OUTB are turned on by the internal clock signal and turned off when sensed peak current reaches the COMP pin voltage.
-Choose the current sense transformer turns ratio (1:n) and the burden resistor value (R_B) based on the peak current at maximum load I{MAX}.
-Refer to the Functional Description section for more details on the current mode control.
+Choose the current sense transformer turns ratio (1:n) and the burden resistor value (R_B) based on the peak current at maximum load I{MAX} .